Computability and Beltrami fields in Euclidean space: Turing complete dynamical systems on with zero topological entropy

 An interesting corollary of our construction in Section~\ref{S:TCgrad} is the existence of a Turing complete $C^\infty$ vector field on the $2$-sphere with zero topological entropy.
 Hence, we find an example of a flow that is complex from a computational viewpoint but not from a dynamical viewpoint (it is not chaotic).

 \begin{prop} There exists a Turing complete $C^\infty$ vector field on $\mathbb S^2$ with zero topological entropy. \end{prop} \begin{proof} Let $X$ be the weakly robust Turing complete vector field on $\mathbb{R}^2$ constructed in Theorem~\ref{T:turingpert}.
-It is obvious that there is a function $G\in C^\infty(\mathbb{R}^2)$ that tends to zero at infinity fast enough, in the $C^\infty$-norm, so that
+It is obvious that there is a positive function $G\in C^\infty(\mathbb{R}^2)$, all whose derivatives tend to zero at infinity fast enough, so that

 where $\widetilde X:=GX$ and $\alpha$ is any finite multi-index.
 Denoting by $\varphi: \mathbb{R}^2\longrightarrow \mathbb S^2\setminus\{N\}$ the inverse stereographic projection, the vector field

 extends smoothly to all $\mathbb S^2$ by adding a zero on the north pole $N$.
 Since the trajectories of the vector field $\widetilde X$ coincide with those of $X$, we infer that the vector field $Y$ on $\mathbb S^2$ is Turing complete as well.
 The points and open sets on $\mathbb S^2$ in the definition of Turing completeness are the images by $\varphi$ of the points and open sets making $X$ Turing complete on $\mathbb{R}^2$ (for details, see the last part of the proof of Theorem 4.1 in~\cite{CMP2}).
 Concerning the topological entropy of $Y$, we use the fact that any continuous (autonomous) flow on a compact surface has zero topological entropy~\cite{Y}. \end{proof} \begin{Remark} In Corollary~\ref{Cor:TCan} we obtained a Turing complete analytic flow on $\mathbb{R}^2$.
 Unfortunately, the compactification procedure in the proof of Proposition~\ref{P:entropy} does not allow us to construct a Turing complete analytic flow on $\mathbb S^2$ because the construction does not preserve the analyticity of the field. \end{Remark}